 It’s certainly no secret that Panama City can get hot during summer.
 Frank Brown Park had cooling off in mind when they set up their Aquatic Center.
 Whether you want to swim laps in the 50-meter Olympic sized pool, take a plunge off the water slide, or let your kids play in the splash park, the Aquatic Center offers the solution to beating the heat.
 There are plenty of lockers to store your gear and a concession stand if hunger strikes.

 Frank Brown Park has become a prime location for local sporting events and shows.
-For a full list of upcoming events, check out their events page.

 Take a break from the beach and enjoy fun in the sun at Frank Brown Park.